 The RNLI's vision is to end the preventable loss of life at sea, on our beaches and inland wherever people are in danger of drowning.
 The charity provides a sea rescue service around the whole of the UK and Republic of Ireland as well as beach lifeguards, flood rescue teams and safety education.

-The volunteer lifeboat crews and lifeguards have saved over 141,000 lives since the charity was formed in 1824, and in 2017 RNLI lifesavers rescued and assisted 32,116 people.
+The volunteer lifeboat crews and lifeguards have saved 142,700 lives since the charity was formed in 1824, and in 2018 RNLI lifesavers rescued and assisted 41,619 people.

 The RNLI is entirely separate from the Coastguard and independent of the Government.
-94% of its total income comes from donations.
+93% of its total income comes from donations, sponsorships and legacies.

 The latest 'Shannon' class lifeboat, built by the RNLI

 RNLI Flood Rescue Teams in Cumbria in December 2015